kvarak/dnd/docs/_Classes/feyblood.md

 ### Glamorous Defense
 While you are not wearing armor or holding a shield, your AC equals 10 + your Dexterity modifier + your Spark.

 ### Fey Affinity
 You are infused with the magic of the fey and because of that, you have two creature types: humanoid and fey.
 You can be affected by a spell or ability if it works on either of your creature types.

 In addition you choose a <a href="#internal-affinity">fey affinity</a>, detailed after the end of the class description.
 Your choice grants you features at 1st level and again at 2nd, 6th, 10th, and 14th level.

 ### Fey Weakness
 A fey creature’s origin often does not prepare them for life upon the material plane, and they may be unaware of their own vulnerabilities.
-Being exposed to any of these reduced Spark by 1 for 1 minute, or until the fey's next round if a save is allowed and successful.
+Being exposed to any of these reduced Spark by 1 for 1 minute or until the fey's next round if a save is allowed and successful.

 #### Bells
 The ringing of iron or silver bells harms any fey who hear them.
-If a hand-held bell rung 5 feet away from a fey, the sound forces them to make a DC 10 Charisma saving throw.
+If a hand-held bell rung 5 ft away from a fey, the sound forces them to make a DC 10 Charisma saving throw.
 If they fail, they take 1d4 thunder damage.
 If they succeed, they take half the amount.
 Volume, proximity, size or other enchantments can increase the damage or DC at the DM’s discretion.

 #### Citrus Toxicity
 Lemons, limes and other citrus fruits are toxic to certain fey.
 If ingested, the faerie makes a DC 14 Constitution saving throw.
 If they fail, they become poisoned for 24 hours.

 #### Dairy Intoxication
 Butter, cream and cheese have intoxicating effects on fey.
 They enjoy the taste and sensation, and must succeed a DC 14 Constitution saving throw or become intoxicated, with effects similar to alcohol upon humans.